 Our tree of choice in Fairbanks has been birch.
 Past works have included paintings, woodcut prints, photographs, syrup, a chair, sculptures, a cask, a kick sled made from the naturally occurring bends in the wood, birch bark baskets, artist books, and more.
 The project in 2017-18 involved a group of elementary school kids who visited the tree and made drawings.
 These drawings were then taken to the women’s jail in Fairbanks, where those currently incarcerated wrote prose and poetry in response to the kids drawings, as they were unable to visit the tree in person.
 This powerful partnership was one of the highlights of the program.

-Artists, writers, makers, teachers, and scientists now have the opportunity to visit the tree and propose projects involving the tree.
-After the tree is cut down, we will distribute various tree parts to participants for their individual projects that will be exhibited in the fall of 2024.
+Artists, writers, makers, teachers, and scientists now have the opportunity to visit the tree and propose projects.
+After harvest, we will distribute branches, bark, leaves, and other parts to participants for use in their projects, which will be exhibited in the fall of 2024.
 If you are interested in participating in OneTree3 in any way, please fill out our interest form to join the OneTree3 email list.
 Click here to fill out the form.

-Everyone, whether you are planning a OneTree3 project or not, is welcome to visit and take photos, draw, write, or just get to know the birch tree.
+You are welcome, whether you are planning a OneTree3 project or not, to visit and take photos, draw, write, or just get to know the birch tree.
 Nathan built a rough-sawn bench and placed it in a prime spot for communing with the tree.

 Pictures from One2Tree: